 - Giant Ibis: Luxury bus with reclining seats, Free WiFi, but no on-board toilet.

-Use the Search Form below to buy your tickets from Siem Reap to Bangkok.
+Use the Search Box below to buy your tickets from Siem Reap to Bangkok.

 An alternative option to taking a bus all the way from Siem Reap to Bangkok is to travel by road from Siem Reap to Poipet, then cross the border into Thailand and onto the nearby town of Aranyaprathet where you can take either a train or another bus to Bangkok.